 - Letters of recommendation: Letters must give a detailed, factual, and candid evaluation of the applicant's capabilities.
 Rankings and comparisons with other students are very useful.
 Ask your recommender to follow these guidelines.
 Remind your recommenders of deadlines to ensure they are met.

-- Work experience: Please describe any work experience you might have.
-Not all applicants have work experience, but for those who do, some description of it helps us better evaluate your application.
+- Work experience: We regularly accept applicants who have had work experience after their undergraduate degree, both in data science related fields and not.
+Not all applicants have work experience, but for those who do, a good description helps us better evaluate your application.

 - TOEFL and IELTS scores: Applicants whose native language is not English and who have not received a college degree from an institution where the instruction is in English must take the TOEFL or IELTS exam.
 Additional evidence (e.g., certificate of completion of an English course) may also be submitted.
 We generally do not consider applicants who have scored below 620 (PBT) or 260 (CBT) or IBT (105), and prefer scores higher than that.
 The corresponding minimum IELTS score is 7.5.
-If you are exempt from taking the an English language test, please email the Graduate School directly at [email protected] to get a waiver.
 More information.

 - Awards, honors, and prizes: Unless they are well-known (e.g., NSF fellowship or graduation with honors), please give details about them (how many candidates? how many awards? what were the selection criteria?).
 This is especially important for foreign applicants.
 If these awards are really important, we would expect your recommenders to mention them.